-(c) Paragraph 34 of IFRS 3 Business Combinations is amended as follows:

-Occasionally, an acquirer will make a bargain purchase, which is a business combination in which the amount in paragraph 32(b) exceeds the aggregate of the amounts specified in paragraph 32(a).
+- (c) Paragraph 34 of IFRS 3 Business Combinations is amended as follows: - Occasionally, an acquirer will make a bargain purchase, which is a business combination in which the amount in paragraph 32(b) exceeds the aggregate of the amounts specified in paragraph 32(a).
 If that excess remains after applying the requirements in paragraph 36, the acquirer shall recognise and separately disclose the resulting gain in profit or loss excess on the face of the statement of financial position on the acquisition date, immediately below goodwill, and followed by a subtotal of the net amount of goodwill and the excess.
 The gain excess shall be attributed to the acquirer.
-Subsequently, the excess up to the fair value of the non-monetary assets acquired shall be recognised in profit or loss in the periods in which the non-monetary assets acquired shall be recognised in profit or loss in the periods expected to be benefited.

-- (d) Paragraphs 39 and 40 of IFRS 3 Business Combinations are amended as follows: - 39 The consideration the acquirer transfers in exchange for the acquiree includes any asset or liability resulting from a contingent consideration arrangement (see paragraph 37).
+Subsequently, the excess up to the fair value of the non-monetary assets acquired shall be recognised in profit or loss in the periods in which the non-monetary assets acquired shall be recognised in profit or loss in the periods expected to be benefited. - (d) Paragraphs 39 and 40 of IFRS 3 Business Combinations are amended as follows: - 39 The consideration the acquirer transfers in exchange for the acquiree includes any asset or liability resulting from a contingent consideration arrangement (see paragraph 37).
 The acquirer shall recognise the acquisition date fair value of contingent consideration as part of the consideration transferred in exchange for the acquiree.
 When a business combination agreement provides for an adjustment to the cost of the combination contingent on future events, the acquirer shall include the estimated amount of that adjustment in the cost of the combination at the acquisition date if the adjustment is probable and can be measured reliably. - The acquirer shall classify an obligation to pay contingent consideration as a liability or as equity on the basis of the definitions of an equity instrument and a financial liability in paragraph 11 of IAS 32 Financial Instruments: Presentation, or other applicable IFRSs.
 The acquirer shall classify as an asset a right to the return of previously transferred consideration if specified conditions are met.
 Paragraph 58 provides guidance on the subsequent accounting for contingent consideration.
-However, if the potential adjustment is not recognised at the acquisition date but subsequently becomes probable and can be measured reliably, the additional consideration shall be treated as an adjustment to the cost of the combination. - (e) Paragraph 58 of IFRS 3 Business Combinations is deleted. - (f) Without amending paragraph B63(a) of IFRS 3 Business Combinations, its requirement shall be read in conjunction with paragraph A2.8 of this standard. - (g) Paragraph 33 of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations is amended as follows:
+However, if the potential adjustment is not recognised at the acquisition date but subsequently becomes probable and can be measured reliably, the additional consideration shall be treated as an adjustment to the cost of the combination. - (e) Paragraph 58 of IFRS 3 Business Combinations is deleted. - (f) Without amending paragraph B63(a) of IFRS 3 Business Combinations, its requirement shall be read in conjunction with paragraph A2.8 of this standard. - (fA) Paragraph 14(a) of IFRS 4 Insurance Contracts is amended as follows: - (a) unless otherwise required by the regulatory framework that applies to the entity, shall not recognise as a liability any provisions for possible future claims, if those claims arise under insurance contracts that are not in existence at the end of the reporting period (such as catastrophe provisions and equalisation provisions).
+The presentation of any such liabilities shall follow the requirements of the Regulations (or other legal framework that applies to that entity). - (g) Paragraph 33 of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations is amended as follows: